 Honors Students Society

-In the fall semester of 2012, Cameron University created a new honors society - The Cameron University Honors Students Society (CUHSS).
-The purpose of the CUHSS is to help shape, promote, and advance the Honors Program by providing constructive recommendations and by creating a vibrant and intellectually enriching campus environment for honors students.
+Cameron University Honors Students Society (CUHSS) will help shape, promote, and advance the Honors Program by providing constructive recommendations and by creating a vibrant and intellectually enriching campus environment for honors students.
 In that spirit, we strongly encourage each Cameron University student who has been accepted into the Honors Program to join the CUHSS and help shape its future and that of the University as a whole.
 The CUSSH meets once a month during the semester (TBD) in the Honors, PLUS, and Graduate Student Study Lounge in Library room 109.
 Dr. Sylvia Burgess serves as its advisor and provides guidance.
 Please feel free to stop by the Office of Extended Learning if you have any questions about Honors Students Society.